nandangpy/nandangpy.github.io/_posts/2023-07-10-laravel-best-practice.md

 # General Refactoring Strategy

-First, a "disclaimer", so it would be clear what we're doing here, and why.
+First, a **"disclaimer"**, so it would be clear what we're doing here, and why.
 Our general goal is to make the Controller method shorter, so it wouldn't contain any logic.

 Controller methods need to do three things: